Mehmed Said Pasha: Fourth premiership

-He was brought back to the grand viziership for the forth time on 3 December 1882.
+He was brought back to the grand viziership for the fourth time on 3 December 1882.
 This time his ministry lasted for two years and two months.
 In this period, there was civil service reform.
 Recruitment, appointment, promotion and retirement of civil servants were reformed and reorganized.
 He also brought about educational reforms.
 First of all, importance was given to the opening of a large number of new schools in the country.
 However, he wanted to suppress the Bulgarian nationalist revolt that broke out in Eastern Rumelia, but Sultan Abdul Hamid thought that these troops could use them against him, so he vetoed the operation.
 On September 18, 1885, Eastern Rumelia was annexed by Bulgaria.
 He was dismissed from office a week later.
 For ten years he was without a job.

 Fifth premiership

 During the height of the Hamidian massacres, Western states demanded reforms.
 In order to implement these reforms, Said Pasha was brought to the grand viziership for the fifth time on 8 June 1895.
 This time, he was at odds with the Sultan because of the Armenians demonstrating in Istanbul.
 Said Pasha claimed that the War Mınıster Nazım Pasha was negligent in his duties of quelling unrest and demanded that he be removed from office.
 However, Abdul Hamid did not agree to this and dismissed Said Pasha after less than three months.

 Two months later the took refuge at the British embassy in Constantinople, and, though then assured of his personal liberty and safety, remained practically under house arrest with his son for six years.